pallavbakshi/rusTree/docs/src/cli_usage/examples.md

 11. **Pipe `rustree` output to an LLM for summarization:**

     ```bash
-    rustree --depth 1 --report-sizes ./src --llm-ask "What are the main components in the src directory based on this tree?"
+    rustree --depth 1 --show-size-bytes ./src --llm-ask "What are the main components in the src directory based on this tree?"
     # or using short flags
     rustree -L 1 -s ./src --llm-ask "What are the main components in the src directory based on this tree?"
     ```